Custom Packaging

-Branded packaging for market positioning is one of those subjects people assume they understand right up until they get a real factory quote.
+Branded packaging for market positioning is one of those things people think they understand until they get a real factory quote.
 I remember sitting in a packaging office in Shenzhen while a founder stared at a sample board like it had personally insulted him.
 He had penciled his unit carton at $0.18 for 5,000 pieces.
 Then the soft-touch laminate, foil logo, and upgraded insert pushed it to $0.43.
 That gap was not just cost.
 It was positioning, translated into paperboard, print, and structure.
 And yes, branded packaging for market positioning can decide whether a product feels like a $12 impulse buy or a $48 premium item before anyone even touches what is inside.

 Packaging does not merely protect a product.
 It speaks before the sales team does, before the ad runs, before the reviewer opens the box on camera.
-I have seen a plain mailer box suppress a product’s perceived value, then watched the same item move more confidently once we added a 350gsm C1S sleeve, a restrained two-color system, and a stronger opening reveal.
+I have seen a plain mailer box drag down a product’s perceived value, then watched the same item move more confidently once we added a 350gsm C1S sleeve, a restrained two-color system, and a stronger opening reveal.
 The product did not change.
 The market response did.

 Packaging is one of the least appreciated pricing tools in commerce.
 A brand can spend $30,000 on media and still lose the sale if the box looks generic.
 Or it can spend a fraction of that on smarter package branding and get a cleaner story at retail, in unboxing, and on social feeds.
 That is not theory.
 I have watched it happen in category after category, from cosmetics assembled in Dongguan to tea tins produced in Barcelona.
 I have also watched teams act shocked when it happens, which is always a little funny, if I am being blunt.